Douglas College > Study at Douglas > Apply > Canadian students > College lingo

 Continuing Education courses: Continuing Education courses are non-credit courses, aimed at personal or professional development.
 The Department of Continuing Education at Douglas College offers a variety of flexible adult learning options, whether your goal is professional upgrading and career development, exploring a topic of interest or starting a new career.
 You can enrol in individual courses and seminars, or complete a part-time certificate.
 For more information visit Continuing Education online.

-Part-time students: Students who register for fewer than 12 credits per semester are considered "part-time" students.
+Part-time students: Students who register for fewer than 12 credits per semester are considered "part-time" students, except for international students, where 9 credits are considered full-time studies.

 Part-time study allows students to reach their educational goals, even if they are busy with work, family or other responsibilities.
 Part-time students take 1-3 courses per semester (full-time students take 4-5 courses be semester), and can choose afternoon or evening classes to fit their schedules.
 For more information visit the Part-time study page.